TUD-CityAI-Lab/cityai-projects/delft-soundscape/index.md

 ### How it works
 {: #how}
-The soundscape sensor was developed internally at TU Delft.
+The soundscape sensor was developed at TU Delft.
 The devices are solar-powered and do not need access to power.
 With your help, we can gather valuable information about the sounds of Delft.

 **What do we measure?**
  - **Loudness (dB(A))**: This tells us how loud it is, using decibels adjusted to human hearing.